Why is my car starting then turning off?

 Examining the Battery and Electrical System

-Connections: Check the battery terminals for corrosion or loose connections.
+- Check the battery terminals for corrosion or loose connections.
 Clean any corrosion and ensure connections are tight for optimal performance.

 Other possible causes of a dead battery are:

 The crankshaft and camshaft sensors monitor the position of the engine components and relay this information to the ECU.
-If these sensors fail, the ECU may not be able to manage the engine properly, resulting in stalling.
+If either sensor fails, the ECU may receive incorrect or no information at all, which can prevent the engine from running after it starts.
+The common signs of failing crankshaft or camshaft sensors include:

-• Check engine light illumination
+- Check engine light illumination

 Throttle Body Issues